telebash/wav2lip/README.md

 # **Wav2Lip**: *Accurately Lip-syncing Videos In The Wild*

-slightly modified to run as a Silly Tavern extension by [Mozer](https://github.com/Mozer)
+- slightly modified to run as a Silly Tavern extension by [Mozer](https://github.com/Mozer)
+- Now it supports CPU and caching, giving 2x speed-up!

-Full info about this ST extension is here: https://github.com/Mozer/wav2lip_extension
+- Full info about this ST extension is here: https://github.com/Mozer/wav2lip_extension

 ## original Readme